justuskarlsson/trav-statistik/README.md

 ## Run it
+Have to use show browser argument!!
-To run it just execute `python main.py`.
+To run it just execute `python scraper/scrape.py --weeks 10` (or how many weeks back you want to scrape).
 A browser window will appear, and when the script is done a csv file will have been created in the `data` folder corresponding to the date scraped.

 https://docs.google.com/spreadsheets/d/1UDsedSgB1nm_nQL3tJITlHxDdRNTo0d9BOGYVCbcHIw/edit#gid=944928861